Ognissanti, Venice

 Ognissanti (Italian: Chiesa di Ognissanti) is a 16th-century Roman Catholic church located in the Dorsoduro sestiere of the Italian city of Venice.

 History

 In the 15th century, the area of the current church housed a monastery of Cistercian nuns who had moved here from Torcello, the nearby islands now largely uninhabitable.
 In 1472 a hospice was built with an annexed small church, which is shown in the plan of Venice made by Jacopo de' Barbari.
 This was replaced from 1505 by the current building, consecrated in 1586.

-The church and the nunnery were suppressed by Napoleon Bonaparte in 1807 and left abandoned until turned them into a convalescent facility for elderly people.
+The church and the nunnery were suppressed by Napoleon Bonaparte in 1807 and left abandoned until Giovan Battista Giustinian turned them into a convalescent facility for elderly people.
 Later the monastery became a hospital, active until the mid-1990s, while the church, contained in the former's perimeter, was used for religious functions for recovered people.

 It now forms part of the Giustinian Hospital.

 Description

 The church's façade is divided into three vertical sectors, corresponding to the nave and aisles of the interior.
 The portal has a simple structure, flanked and surmounted by arched, large windows.

 The church has a bell tower with a top in Baroque top.